Germany keeps distance from US cluster bombs for Ukraine – DW – 07/12/2023

 The Greens, a junior partner in the SPD-led coalition government, may find themselves with the least rhetorical room to maneuver.
 The party has roots in West Germany's peace movement of the 1970s and 1980s, but its top officials have been the most vocal supporters of arming Ukraine and standing shoulder-to-shoulder with the US.

+Given the country's leading role in the alliance arming Ukraine "for as long as necessary," as Green Foreign Minister Annalena Baerbock has said, Germany cannot remain completely silent when its bigger ally across the Atlantic wants to deliver a weapon that it is on record opposing.

-Still, the Greens rebuffed Ukraine's previous calls for cluster bombs and many still do, opposing their delivery on the grounds that the convention prohibits their use.
+Still, the Greens rebuffed Ukraine's previous calls for cluster bombs, and many still oppose delivering the weapons on the grounds that they are prohibited by the convention.
 "It is rightly banned," Anton Hofreiter, a Greens lawmaker, told the German news agency DPA.

 That has angered German pacifists, who see the war in Ukraine as an escalatory spiral between Russia and the West, and are calling for a more forceful condemnation of banned weapons from their erstwhile anti-war allies in politics.